 We are always looking to recruit new enthusiastic team members to accommodate the growth of the Bell Tower.
 This year we have focused recruitment through local church news bulletins, college and university websites/fresher’s fairs, presentations in different community forums and online via volunteer agencies.
 Most volunteers join us once a week, and all receive free DBS checks and safeguarding training.

 If you would like to get involved and join our diverse team of volunteers, you can contact our team to find out more information on email@example.com.

-In October 2016 we launched a new initiative called “The Young Leaders Programme.”
-An eight month long accredited course, where certain young people who regularly attend the Drop-in, can join the volunteer team for one day each week, taking on a number of day-to-day responsibilities within the Bell Tower.
+In October 2016 we launched a new initiative called the Young Leaders Program, an eight month long accredited course, where young people who regularly attend the Drop-In can apply join the volunteer team for one day each week, taking on a number of day-to-day responsibilities within the Bell Tower.

 We are extremely grateful to Dexam Kitchen Supply Ltd for funding through the Sussex Community Foundation to upgrade our ageing heating system to a renewable energy source.
 The Bell Tower now has an air source heat pump air conditioning unit, which heats the Drop-in five times more effectively, while using a fraction of the electricity previously needed!

 The Bell Tower is able to function each year due to the generosity of individuals in the community, local churches, the University of Chichester, and grant making trusts.
 Fundraising is an ongoing task, crucial to our long-term sustainability, and with new initiatives and increasing capacity, funding targets for the coming year have also increased.